Updated on 9/7/2022

 Types of Cognitive Behavioral Therapy

 There are many available forms of CBT techniques.
-The different types of CBT techniques span from self-help books to structured outpatient situations, to inpatient treatment.
+The different types of CBT techniques span from self-help books to talk therapy and structured outpatient situations, to inpatient treatment.
 Most methods of delivery use one of four major cognitive therapy techniques:

-Cognitive therapy tries to identify and change detrimental thought patterns.
+Cognitive therapy tries to identify and change negative emotions and detrimental thought patterns into positive thoughts.
 Negative thought patterns are first determined and then addressed alongside the behavioral and emotional responses associated with them.
-All this is done in an effort to alter initial thought processes to become healthier, more productive patterns.
+All this is done in an effort to alter automatic negative thoughts to become healthier, more productive patterns.

 Dialectical Behavior Therapy (DBT)

 CBT and DBT are often confused with one another.
-This confusion may come from the fact that DBT also uses techniques like mindfulness and emotional regulation to address negative thoughts, behaviors, and emotions.
+This confusion may come from the fact that DBT also uses techniques like mindfulness and emotional regulation to address automatic negative thoughts, psychological distress, behaviors, and painful emotions.
 Dialectical behavioral therapy focuses intensely on the outcomes of thoughts.

 Multimodal Therapy (MMT)